-*** In response to the reviewer, we now include a null model that samples individual observations instead of sampling species.
+*** As stated above, we now include a null model that samples individual observations instead of sampling species.
 This null model is very similar to what is used in Raup-Crick or Beta-MNTD analyses, although subsequent analysis of simulated communities is obviously different in our implementation.
 Per the reviewer’s comment, this “individual” null model uses relative abundance information from a rarefied OTU table.
-It is a sampling of individual observations, rather than species observations.
 For the Moving Pictures dataset, we now include a supplementary figure that shows the results of this null model.
 In this case, the results of the “individual” null model strongly support the results of our original analysis, in that palm and fecal communities exhibited significant underdispersion, but tongue communities did not.
 For the other two datasets, all communities exhibited significant underdispersion under the “individual” null model, which mostly aligns with what we found earlier.
 We thank the reviewer for suggesting this alternative approach, because as the reviewer noted, readers may worry that underdispersion may be a conclusion determined by the relative frequencies of species within a data set, and these results address that concern.

 Indeed, in some cases the composition of the community itself will partly arise from the relative abundances of taxa in the regional species pool, e.g., if some populations persist or are common simply due to propagule pressure.

 *** We agree with the reviewer that community composition can partially arise from the relative abundances of taxa in the real regional species pool, and that this species pool isn’t truly reflected in the species observed in a data set.
-This was addressed in our previous drafts as a discussion of species in the regional species pool already having an underdispersed distribution, and that processes driving underdispersion could be external to the host.
-This is not an assumption of our null model per se, but rather a part of any environmental microbiome experimental design (human or otherwise) that must be considered and acknowledged.

 A second assumption of the null/neutral model is that the regional species pool is static over time, even though it likely is not; this assumption isn’t as problematic to me, but it should probably be mentioned.